logzio/logz-docs/_source/user-guide/accounts/cost-optimization.md

   - hidan
 ---

-Logz.io offers a quick and intuitive way to optimize your Metrics and Logs account with just a few clicks.
-You can view your unused data and perform bulk actions to allow an optimized account.
+Logz.io Data Optimization helps you manage and optimize your Logz.io products, by offering tailored recommendations and a quick and easy way to drop or rollup your logs and metrics.

-To get started, navigate to **[Metrics > Data optimization hub](https://app.logz.io/#/dashboard/cost)**.
-Choose whether you'd like to review your Metrics or Logs account.
+To get started, navigate to **[Data hub](https://app.logz.io/#/dashboard/cost)**.

-Next, you'll be able to see your current data and its usage, including:
+#### Explore Metrics and Logs

+You can switch between your **Logs** and **Metrics** overview.

+The **Metrics** table includes the following details:

+* **Name** - The name of the main metric and its related labels.
+Click on the labels to view the complete list included in this metric.
+* **UTS** - Amount of unique time series used by this metric, and a percentage representation of how much it's using.

+The **Logs** table includes the following details:

+Both views include the total number of logs or metrics, and a table with the following details:

 * Metric or log name and its related labels.
 * Amount of Unique Time Series (UTS) or Volume in use.